 What is Spiritual Direction?

-Christian Spiritual Direction is the practice whereby one person helps another to pay attention to God, and to God's presence, voice, and sanctifying work in his or her life.
-As in the Luke passage above, it is the shared noticing of Jesus, revealed in Scripture and the daily events of a walk and a meal, attended to in feelings of disappointment and hope, of joy and burning hearts.
+Christian Spiritual Direction is the practice whereby one person helps another to pay attention to God, and to God’s presence, voice, and sanctifying work in his or her life.
+As the two disciples on the road to Emmaus experienced (Luke 24), it is the shared noticing of Jesus, revealed in Scripture and the daily events of a walk and a meal, attended to in feelings of disappointment and hope, of joy and burning hearts.

 Spiritual direction meetings between a director and directee usually occur once a month, for an hour each time.